 Working for You

-Kim cares about our most valuable resource, WATER
+Kim works to protect our most valuable resource, WATER

 Chicago and Cook County sit on the Great Lakes which contain 21% of the world’s surface fresh water, and 90% of the U.S. water supply.
 It is vitally important that we continue to protect this valuable resource.
-MWRD plays a crucial role helping to keep our water safe.
-As we have recently learned, access to clean drinking water is often taken for granted.
-We must elect qualified candidates that are committed to protecting our water.
+As a MWRD Commissioner, Kim has worked to guide the MWRD in its mission to keep our water safe.
+As we have learned, access to clean drinking water can not be taken for granted.
+We must elect knowledgeable and experienced candidates that are committed to protecting our water.